Right To Food UK Commission

 “As your constituent, I’m asking you to support Early Day Motion 2678 tabled by Ian Byrne MP on the work of the Right to Food UK Commission.
 Everyone should have secure access to good food, and I believe Parliament has a vital role in making this a reality.
 Please add your name to EDM 2678 and show your support for the Commission’s work.”

-• Tell us when you’ve contacted them.
-This helps us track national momentum and identify where more engagement is needed.
+Please let us when you’ve contacted your MP as this helps us track national momentum and identify where more engagement is needed.
 You can do this by copying in Commission Vice Chair Ian Byrne MP to your email using ian.byrne.mp@parliament.uk

 4. Deliver your own workshop session to feed into the Commission: